Robert Ellsberg

-Robert Ellsberg (born 1955) is an American media personality known as the editor-in-chief and publisher of Orbis Books, the publishing arm of Maryknoll.
+Robert Ellsberg (born 1955) is an American religious publisher and author who is the editor-in-chief and publisher of Orbis Books, the publishing arm of Maryknoll.

 Early life

-Robert is the son of Carol Cummings and the American military analyst and whistleblower Daniel Ellsberg.
-He is the older brother of epidemiologist Mary Ellsberg and author Michael Ellsberg.
-In 1975, at age 19, he dropped out of college, intending to spend a few months with the Catholic Worker Movement.
+Robert is the son of Carol Cummings, the daughter of a Marine Corps Brigadier General, and the American military analyst and whistleblower Daniel Ellsberg.
+He is the older brother of epidemiologist Mary Ellsberg and half-brother of author Michael Ellsberg.
+He was raised Episcopalian, although his father's family was originally Jewish.
+After his parents' divorce, he lived with his mother and sister in Los Angeles.
+In October 1969, at his father's request, the thirteen-year-old Ellsberg and his sister helped photocopy pages of the Pentagon Papers, in an effort to teach them "the importance of following one's conscience".

+He spent his senior year in high school as an exchange student in England.

 Career

-He stayed to become the managing editor of The Catholic Worker for two years (1976–78), a job that would introduce him to Dorothy Day and consequently would allow him to work with Day for the last five years of her life.

-Ellsberg returned to Harvard, and earned a degree in religion and literature, and later a Master's in Theology from Harvard Divinity School.
+In 1975, at age 19, Ellsberg dropped out of Harvard, intending to spend a few months with the Catholic Worker Movement in New York City.
+He stayed to become the managing editor of The Catholic Worker for two years (1976–78), a job where he met Dorothy Day with whom he worked for the last five years of her life.
+In 1978 Ellsberg and his father were arrested outside the Rocky Flats Plant, a manufacturing complex, while protesting nuclear armaments.
+He was received into the Catholic Church in 1980.
+That year, Ellsberg returned to Harvard, and earned a degree in religion and literature, and later a Master's in Theology from Harvard Divinity School.

 In 1984 his book By Little and By Little won a Christopher Award.

 In 1987 he began work as editor-in-chief of Orbis Books.
 He is the author of several books, many of which have received awards; his Blessed Among All Women tied a Catholic Press Association record by winning awards for Gender, Spirituality, and Popular Presentation of the Catholic Faith.
 He is the editor of the published diaries and letters of Dorothy Day.

+He has written a number of articles for the Jesuit Review, America, the National Catholic Reporter, and Maryknoll Magazine.
+Around 2015, he was contacted by art historian Sister Wendy Beckett, who was looking for a particular series of books on Vatican II.
+Through their shared interests in saints, they continued to correspond regularly by email until her death in 2018.